JasperGrant/ECED3901-Competition-2024/README.md

 ![image](img/test_example.png)

 ## FAQ

+**Q: I am seeing topics and nodes that are not mine?**
+Ensure that your ROS_DOMAIN_ID is set to your team number.
+This will prevent you from seeing other team's topics and nodes.

 **Q: I am changing my code but the changes are not showing up?**
 A: Delete the build and install folders in /ros2_ws and rebuild the package.
 Either your executables will be built from the newest version or they will fail to build and you can see the error messages.